 Other interesting exhibits at the museum cover James Meredith’s struggle to be admitted to the segregated University of Mississippi in 1961 and the history of the African slave trade.
 This is a really budget-friendly museum for understanding the Civil Rights Movement, so if you only visit one in the Deep South, this might be the best choice.

-Our Mississippi road trip showed us that the state had a lot more to offer than we would have thought, and we didn’t even get to check out its famous music scene.
+Road tripping through Mississippi showed us that the state had a lot more to offer than we would have thought, and we didn’t even get to check out its famous music scene.
 It’s never a bad idea to plan another road trip, though.

-What would you be interested in learning about in Mississippi?
+What would you be interested in learning about on a Mississippi road trip?